Resume

 Besides working with other companies, I also build and maintain many open-source libraries which interact with AWS services (DynamoDB, SQS, S3, etc.), MongoDB (Atlas and community), and IMAP, as well as many open-source libraries for content management and components for web app UI.

-Built a web application for a client managing car shipments within the US.
-They were previously paying for a proprietary application which was unmaintained and difficult to work with, supplementing their workflow with many spreadsheets and personal notes, with no way to grow the company or optimize repetitive and costly workflows.
-Using my skills as a full-stack developer and my business management knowledge, I designed a backend system that is affordable and resilient, and a web UI that is simple and easy to work with.
+Built a custom web application for a client managing car shipments within the US.
+They were previously paying for a proprietary application which was unmaintained and difficult to work with, supplementing their workflow with many spreadsheets and personal notes, and no way to grow the company or optimize repetitive and costly workflows.
+Using my skills as a full-stack developer and my skills in business management, I designed an architecture that is affordable and resilient to this day, and a web UI that is simple and easy to work with.

-While building these applications and services, I have learned how to use some of these things:
+While building these applications and services, some of the things I utilized were:

 From Now On: September 2016-April 2021 #